abm-manifesto/abm-manifesto.github.io/docs/the-manifesto.md

 # The Manifesto

-#### The Activity Based Modeling Manifesto – a Call to Action: ‘Adopting an activity-based paradigm in order to better address the resource challenges faced by societies’.
+**A Call to Action: Adopting an activity-based paradigm in order to better address the resource challenges faced by societies**

 ## Policy Challenge